TheMosquito/easy-open-horizon/README.md

 6. You should not need to touch the `pattern.json` file.

+7. Create a cryptographic code signing key pair: `hzn key create <yourcompany> <youremail>`

-7. Run `make publish-service` to publish your container as an open-horizon Service
+8. Run `make publish-service` to publish your container as an open-horizon Service

-8. Run `make publish-pattern` to publish an open-horizon deployment Pattern that includes your published Service
+9. Run `make publish-pattern` to publish an open-horizon deployment Pattern that includes your published Service

-9. On any edge machines where you want this pattern deployed, run `make register-pattern`
+10. On any edge machines where you want this pattern deployed, run `make register-pattern`

 ## Cleaning up